jsohlendorff/continuous_time_LTMLE/article.typ

 // subject which have more than 20 events within 3.5 years?
 If not, we
 // could say that we are estimating sustained treatment without
 // reference to this thing about "the first 20 registrations".
-We are interested on the effect of enforcing treatment for the 20 first events/registrations and the outcome of interest is all-cause mortality within 1260 days (approximately 3.5 years).
+We are interested on the effect of enforcing treatment and the outcome of interest is all-cause mortality within 1260 days (approximately 3.5 years).
 For computational reasons, we enforce treatment for the first 20 events/registrations.